WE BRING CAREFULLY SELECTED, HIGH-IMPACT CASES THAT PROTECT OUR DEMOCRACY AND INDIVIDUAL RIGHTS.

 Carey R. Dunne

-Carey R. Dunne is a Founding Principal of Free and Fair Litigation Group.
+Carey R. Dunne is a Founding Principal of Free and Fair Litigation Group and the Chair of its Board.
 Carey has had a nearly four-decade career as a prosecutor and defense attorney in senior levels of government and private practice.

 Most recently, Carey was the General Counsel in the office of the Manhattan District Attorney Cyrus Vance, where he led the criminal investigation of former president Donald J. Trump until Carey’s resignation from the case, alongside his colleague Mark F. Pomerantz, in February 2022.